g-andrade/aequitas/README.md

 ##### <span id="Work_Tracking">Work Tracking</span>

-Each category is a single process that keeps a sliding window; this sliding window tracks how many work units were attributed to each actor within the last `N` accepted requests;.
-The maximum size of the sliding window, `N`, is determined by constraints derived from the following category settings:
+Each category is backed by a process that keeps a sliding window; this sliding window helps keep track of how many work units were attributed to each actor within the last `N` accepted requests; The maximum size of the sliding window, `N`, is determined by constraints derived from the following category settings:

   - `max_window_size`: Enforces a ceiling on how many acceptances we're allowed to track (defaults to 10000)